Zeyu-Li/UAPSPC_club/README.md

 Problem Solving and Programming Club is a club where geeks hang out for some hard core classic computational challenges

-Our challanges are always the thing between the keyboard and chair and no fun allowed at this club!
+Our challenges are always the thing between the keyboard and chair and no fun allowed at this club!

 The code is free to use (MIT Licence)

 ## Contains

- * test- test files
+ * test - test files
- * cpp_boilerplate - boilerplate for cpp files
+ * templates - c and cpp templates for quickstarts

 ## Notes

-There repo for code snippets is [here](https://github.com/UAPSPC)
+repo for code snippets is [here](https://github.com/UAPSPC)